William M. Ulrich: Business Architecture Guild

 In 2010 Ulrich cofounded the Business Architecture Guild with Michael Rosen, Whynde Kuehn, and others.
 Its primary purpose is "to promote best practices and expand the knowledge-base of the business architecture discipline."
 The Guild is a not for profit, international membership organization for practitioners and others interested in the developing the field of business architecture.

 Founded in late 2010, the Guild opened up membership in the fall of 2011 based on the initial release of the A Guide to the Business Architecture Body of Knowledge (BIZBOK® Guide).
 BIZBOK® Guide, currently at version 10.0 is a "practical guide for business architecture practitioners and individuals who wish to use business architecture to address business challenges.
 This practical guide comes in the form of best practices, gleaned from numerous companies and business architecture leaders."

 At 2018, the book titled "A Guide to the Business Architecture Body of Knowledge" (BIZBOK® Guide) is not yet available on Internet for the public.
 The BIZBOK® Guide is "the go-to guide for business architecture pratictioneers", and to it the Certified Business Architect® program is aligned.

-There exists "The Business Architecture Quick Guide", an 86-page book summarized by the BIZBOK® Guide, intended as a basic and foundational overview, before selecting tipics and business scenarios specific for each role.
+There exists "The Business Architecture Quick Guide", an 86-page book summarized by the BIZBOK® Guide, intended as a basic and foundational overview, before selecting topics and business scenarios specific for each role.

 Business Architecture: The Art and Practice of Business Transformation, 2010

 In the Business Architecture: The Art and Practice of Business Transformation, Ulrich and McWhorter summarized the essence of business architecture:

 The most important aspect of business architecture is enabling business executives, managers and professionals to take ownership and drive enterprise transformation, a role that has oftentimes been delegated by default to IT.
-Historically, the term “enterprise architecture” has a tendency to turn off business professionals because they immediately assume that the concept is an IT focused creation.
+Historically, the term "enterprise architecture" has a tendency to turn off business professionals because they immediately assume that the concept is an IT focused creation.
 This is not an indictment of IT but rather a call to action for business executives to take ownership of business architecture and related business transformation strategies.
 The decisions that are made today can make or break organizations going forward into a complex, uncertain future.